fairDataSociety/fdp-contracts/README.md

 # Verifying chunks with BMTChunk solidity library

- The functions `rootHashFromInclusionProof` and `chunkHashFromInclusionProof` in BMTChunk are similar to functions found in [bmt-js](https://github.com/fairDataSociety/bmt-js) library and allows you to verify chunks for inclusion proofs.
+ The functions `rootHashFromInclusionProof` and `chunkAddressFromInclusionProof` in BMTChunk are similar to functions found in [bmt-js](https://github.com/fairDataSociety/bmt-js) library and allows you to verify chunks for inclusion proofs.

 ## rootHashFromInclusionProof